konradmadej/idp-enterprise/docs/using-azure-api-in-templates.md

-# Using CodeBlue Key Vault Action in Backstage Templates
+# Using CodeBlue Key Vault Actions in Backstage Templates

-This guide shows you how to create Azure Key Vaults from Backstage templates using the custom `codeblue:keyvault:create` action.
+This guide shows you how to create and check Azure Key Vaults from Backstage templates using the custom CodeBlue actions.

+## Available Actions

+### 1. `codeblue:keyvault:create`
+Creates a new Azure Key Vault asynchronously.

+### 2. `codeblue:keyvault:check-status`
+Checks the provisioning status of a Key Vault with retry logic.

 ## Basic Usage

-The simplest way to create a Key Vault:
+### Creating a Key Vault

 ```yaml
 steps: